mikeshardmind/discord-text-sanitizer/README.md

 There were many characters dropped inconsistently.

-I've also found that I couldn't cause NFC normalized unicode to drop anything other than the characters which were dropped consistently.
+Originally, following the misleading documentation Discord has, I've found that I couldn't cause NFC normalized unicode to drop anything other than the characters which were dropped consistently.
-However, this includes right to left overrides, which may be useful for globaly sourced content.
+(Note: This was short lived, and a counterexample has since been found) However, this includes right to left overrides, which may be useful for globaly sourced content.

 Rather than reimplement NFC normalization, and directional override removal, this uses two